adamsilver/fdpb/01-a-registration-form.md

 The `aria-describedby` attribute is used to connect the hint by its `id` - just like the `for` attribute for labels, but in reverse.
 It's appended to the control's label and read out after a short pause.
 In this example, “password [pause] must contain eight plus characters with at least one number and one uppercase letter.”

 There are other differences too.
 First, clicking the hint (a `<p>` in this case) won't focus the control, which reduces the hit area.
 Second, despite ARIA's ever-growing support, it's never going to be as well supported as native elements.
-In this case, for example, Internet Explorer 11 doesn't support `aria-describedby`[^IE11].
+In this case, for example, Internet Explorer 11 doesn't support `aria-describedby`[^].
 This is why the first rule of ARIA is not to use ARIA:

 > If you can use a native HTML element or attribute with the semantics and behaviour you require already built in, instead of re-purposing an element and adding an ARIA role, state or property to make it accessible, then do so.